jdmeyer05/Python/README.md

 Simple_HyperOpt_Trading_Algo
   - I put a great deal of time into this over several months.
 Once I procured price data on a basket of high volume stocks at the 1min level I wanted to try a variety of technical trading strategies and see which combinations at which time interval (i.e. 1min/5min/30min/1hr) produced alpha over a given period of time.
 They HyperOpt function is something I learned from my Deep Learning course.
 This is used to optimized Hyper Parameters for Deep Learning models.
 However, this funtion works with anything you want really.
 So I deployed it on the above mentioned idea to fine tune each of the techincal parameters (across all dimentions of these paramters) to give the most reliable alpha generating trading strategy I could.
   - In the future I plan on using this to back test more sophisticated trading stratgies like statisical arbitrage and using machine learning to do feature reduction for creating trading models that pull in hundred of dimensions.

+DeepLearning Midterm
+  - This is an example of the an image recognition deep learning model using Keras